CommissarSilver/TraWiC/README.md

 Where `{model_name}` is the name of the model you want to fine-tune which has been downloaded before.
 The available models are:
 - `mistral` for Mistral.
 - `llama` for Llama-2.

+Given that TraWiC is model agnostic, you can use any other model that works with the HuggingFace library as well.

 ***PLEASE NOTE: You need to manually set the paths for the pre-trained models and the datasets in the script.***